 Using Data Tokenization

-Data Tokenization is a data protection technique that allows you to protect data by replacing sensitive data elements with non-sensitive substitutes, or tokens.
+Data Tokenization is a data protection technique that allows you to protect sensitive data by replacing sensitive data elements, such as payment details, with non-sensitive substitutes, or tokens.
 Such a replacement makes it impossible to reverse the tokenized data to the original form, thus making it impossible for nefarious parties to intercept and use this information for illegal purposes.
 The tokens and original data points are linked with one another by means of a mapping system that has security safeguards of its own.
 Due to this, even having gained access to tokens, a malicious actor is unable to get hold of the sensitive information they are after.

-As we’ve mentioned previously, Data Tokenization is usually used to protect structured data, like, for example, Social Security numbers or card numbers.
+As we’ve mentioned previously, Data Tokenization is usually used to protect structured data, like, for example, Social Security numbers, card numbers, payment details, or transaction data.
 In this sense, it is not as flexible as Data Encryption.
 Nevertheless, it does have another upside – with Data Tokenization, the sensitive data being tokenized never leaves the website the payment originates from, making this security approach superior to any encryption algorithm no matter how robust.

 Implementing Reliable Password Hashing and Secure Password Storage